 Find out about the medical items, equipment and services available for eligible children and teens enrolled in the At Home Program:

-School-Aged Extended Therapy
+School-Aged Extended Therapy (SAET)

 Occupational and physiotherapy services are available to help children and teens be independent and reach educational goals while at school.